alex-griffiths/computer_organisation_2020/pracs/02/lab2.md

 $ra -> used for restoring the return address which was stored in $s7.
 $0 -> This register is used when that value 0 is required for an operation.
 ```

+All of the registers used are in accordance with the conventions.
+The $t0 and $t1 registers are used temporarily until they are used to perform the calculations that are then stored in to $s0.